michelleklum/senior-project/README.md

-This was a website I developed for my Media Studies senior thesis at the Claremont Colleges in Spring 2023.
+I built this website for my Media Studies senior thesis at the Claremont Colleges in Spring 2023.

 Published at https://michelleklum.github.io/senior-project/